Skip to main content

 Continuing his social activism, Daniel created a number of community-oriented events and organizations, including being instrumental in erecting the now famous Venice sign.
 He co-founded both the Venice Art Crawl and Venice Pride.
 For these, he received a score of certificates of commendation from the City of Los Angeles, including the 2019 LGBTQ Pride Certificate of Recognition for his work founding Venice Pride.
 He was awarded the Spirit of Venice award twice.

-All the while, Daniel continued his intimate painting.
+All the while, Daniel continued his painting.
 Daniel’s paintings garnered attention at the 1981 Newcomers show at the LA County Municipal Art Gallery at Barnsdale Park, where The LA Times praised his work as reminiscent of a “Modern California Hopper,” drawing a parallel to the renowned painter Edward Hopper.

 In 2013, the Disney Company took notice of Daniel’s work and commissioned original paintings to celebrate the 50th anniversary of the Enchanted Tiki Room and the films Dumbo ad Lady and the Tramp.
-Daniel’s paintings were exhibited at their Wonderground Gallery, and prints were created to be sold throughout their parks.
+Daniel’s paintings were exhibited at Disney’s

-His work is part of the Smithsonian California Artist collection and is in numerous private collections including those of Orson Bean.
-Alley Mills, Tony Bill and Helen Bartlett, Roy and Carol Doumani and many others.
+His work is part of the Smithsonian California Artist collection and is in numerous private collections including those of Orson Bean, Alley Mills, Tony Bill and Helen Bartlett, Roy and Carol Doumani and many others.